 Johnson & Johnson Vaccine

 Efficacy trials of the Johnson & Johnson vaccine were done as part of the company’s Phase 3 Ensemble clinical trials.
+The Johnson & Johnson’s vaccine has been approved by South African Health Products Authority for general use.

 The vaccination of healthcare workers with the Johnson & Johnson vaccine is part of the Sisonke (‘Together’) programme, a study to assess the real world effectiveness of the vaccine among healthcare workers.
-It sets out to monitor, track and assess the occurrence of hospitalisations, the incidence of severe SARS CoV-2 infections, the diversity of breakthrough infections and evaluates vaccine uptake among healthcare workers.
+It sets out to monitor, track and assess the occurrence of hospitalisations, the incidence of severe SARS COV-2 infections, the diversity of breakthrough infections and evaluates vaccine uptake among healthcare workers.

 The programme is a partnership of the South African Medical Research Council and the National Department of Health that will vaccinate 500 000 healthcare workers.
 Through the programme government is able to make this safe and effective vaccine immediately available.